 - Stir all ingredients together.
 Add the exfoliates, too.
-Use a handy blender to combine the ingredients.
+Use a hand blender to combine the ingredients.
 Do it in short 20-second bursts to prevent overheating until mixture traces or when it resembles a soft paste or thick custard.

 - Pour soap into a 3-inch ABS pipe for circular shapes or via 2-inch deep baking trays for rectangular bars.

-- Store soap in a dry location covered with towel.
+- Store soap in a dry location covered with a towel.
 Let it stay for at most 48 hours.

 - Remove soap from molds and cut.